contentful/contentful-migration/README.md

 Unpublish a [content type][].
 This operation is not allowed if there are any entries of this content type (because entries may only be created for published content types).
-If you wish to delete a content type and all of it's entries, you will need to iterate over the entries and delete them before unpublishing and deleting the content type.
+If you wish to delete a content type and all of its entries, you will need to iterate over the entries and delete them before unpublishing and deleting the content type.